CJ Baker is a published writer who recently started the podcast Ongoing History of Protest Music.

 Despite this supposed increase in social awareness, many are still asking: where are the protest songs?
 Who is writing the soundtrack for these movements?

-#6: Transgender Dysphoria Blues -- Against Me!
+#10: Transgender Dysphoria Blues -- Against Me!

 During the 21st Century, the civil rights movement has evolved to include issues of sexual orientation and gender identity.
 The title track of Against Me!
 2014 album tackles the discrimination that those within the trans community face.
-The entire album deals with the issue of gender dysphoria, and it is an appropriate subject in light of the coming out of the band's transgendered front woman, Laura Jane Grace.
+The entire album deals with the issue of gender dysphoria.
+It is an appropriate subject in light of the coming out of the band's transgender frontwoman, Laura Jane Grace.